Mitella diphylla

 Notes

-Produces limited seed; low to no vegetative spread, rhizome stout (Fernald 1970).
+Produces limited seed; low to no vegetative spread, rhizomes twisted and stout (Fernald 1970, Runkel and Bull 2009).

 Mature transplants added to a woodland degraded by cattle grazing in Wisconin disappeared within eight years (Ellarson and Craven (1982).
 However, seedlings transplanted into the field had 50% survival after 7 years (Mottl et al. 2006), suggesting that transplanting could still be a successful method of re-introduction.